 There were also a few minor variants.
 Jensen introduced convertible and coupe versions in the mid-70s, mostly in a bid to boost flagging sales in the US, while very similar-looking cars from Jensen included the SP and FF.
 The former was essentially a ‘Mark 2.5’ Interceptor that arrived in 1971, while the FF was the Interceptor’s four-wheel drive sister car.

-Jensen went into receivership in 1975, but the Interceptor name has been revived several times since, notably with the Mark IV version that was available in the 1980s, and the Interceptor R which launched in 2014, which is basically the original Interceptor built with modern components – you can read a review of that one here.
+Jensen went into receivership in 1975, but the Interceptor name has been revived several times since, notably with the Mark IV version that was available in the 1980s, and the Interceptor R which launched in 2014, which is basically the original Interceptor built with modern components.

 This Jensen was sent by air freight at a height of 35,000 ft from Manchester to Dubai in an A380 passenger plane, one of the largest in the world.
 Transported for a British ex-pat with a discerning eye for vintage cars.
 Shipping was organised by our team at AutoShippers, and by freight firm TQ Express.